wesdollar/dollar-generators/README.md

 `dg express my-project -p test`<br />
 Installs Express in `test` directory.
 The above example would install in the directory `./tests/my-project`.

+`dg express-route users/create-user`<br />
+Scaffolds a route file to handle Express `req` and `res`.
+The above example would create the route file as `./src/routes/users/create-user.ts`

 **React Native**

 `dg rn cool/story/bro-component` or `dg react-native cool/story/bro-component`